keysmusician/AirBnB_clone_v3/README.md

 `./console.py`

-If it runs sucessfully, it will display the prompt and await input:
+If it runs successfully, it will display the prompt and await input:

 `(hbnb) `

 Simply type any valid command(s) listed above.
 Type `quit` to exit the interactive session.

-The HBnB CLI may also be used non-interacively by piping input to it from a shell:
+The HBnB CLI may also be used non-non-interactively by piping input to it from a shell:

 `$ echo "help" | ./console.py`